jpawlyn/offline-demo-app/README.md

 # Offline Demo App

-This is a simple Ruby on Rails app to show how a service worker can be used to pre-cache pages and display them offline.
-The app also shows an offline fallback for a page that is explicitly not cached by the service worker.
+This is a simple Ruby on Rails app to show how a service worker can be used to cache pages and display them offline.
+It also has a default offline fallback for pages that are not cached and are not annotated with `no_fallback`.

+In order to avoid hard coding static URL paths in the service worker routes are annotated with either `defaults: { offline_cache: true }`, `defaults: { warm_cache: true }` or `defaults: { no_fallback: true }`.

+URLs that are warm cached are cached as soon as the service worker is installed so even if a user never navigates to the page they will be able to view it offline.

+To cache dynamic paths you can use regular expressions or check what the [URL path starts with](https://developer.chrome.com/docs/workbox/modules/workbox-strategies#network_first_network_falling_back_to_cache).

 **Note** Service workers are complicated so please use this demo for ideas and nothing more.
 A real life example of a sophisticated offline capable Rails app is the [Rails World Conference App](https://github.com/TelosLabs/rails-world).

-Any suggestions for improvements are welcome.

 Handy references include:
 * https://alicia-paz.medium.com/make-your-rails-app-work-offline-part-1-pwa-setup-3abff8666194